jmtome/ContactsApp/README.md

     No Internet-> Failed Fetch -> Internet Connection -> Successful Fetch

-With the corresponding Activity Indicators
+With the corresponding Activity Indicators.

+### Note :

+​	The simulation shown in the video was made using a 1Mbps network to be able to visualize the slow progression in the loading of the images from server.

 ### Development settings: